muhkuh-sys/org.muhkuh.lua-romloader/readme.txt

  nmake -f makefile.vc BUILD=debug UNICODE=0 SHARED=1 WX_SHARED=1

+ 7. Create a new environment variable with the name "WXLUA" which contains the path to the extracted wxLua Sources.
+ Example:

+ I extracted the wxLua snapshot to "C:\SourceCode\wxLua".
+I set the environment variable "WXLUA" to "C:\SourceCode\wxLua", so that a "dir %WXLUA% shows the following result:

+ C:\>dir /B %WXLUA%
+ apps
+ art
+ bin
+ bindings
+ build
+ configure
+ CVS
+ distrib
+ docs
+ lib
+ Makefile.in
+ modules
+ samples
+ util

- 7. Open the Visual Studio Command Prompt, then move to the Muhkuh source.
+ 8. Open the Visual Studio Command Prompt, then move to the Muhkuh source.
  Compile Muhkuh in release mode:

  nmake -f makefile.vc BUILD=release